Braekpo1nt/MCTManager/README.md

 You can add, subtract, or set the scores of players and teams with the [/mct team](./docs/commands.md#mct-team) command.

+# Config files (Configuration files)

+Many games and other attributes can be configured using config files.
+See [this tutorial on config files](./docs/configuration.md) to learn how to modify them to your needs and desires.

 # Development/Contributions

 To participate, reach out to Braekpo1nt on [YouTube](https://www.youtube.com/@braekpo1nt), [twitter](https://twitter.com/braekpo1nt), [facebook](https://www.facebook.com/Braekpo1nt/), or [instagram](https://www.instagram.com/braekpo1nt/).